Information about the Counterfeit Money Unit

-If you require information on counterfeit money, please contact the Counterfeit Money Unit H12.
+If you require information about counterfeit money, please contact the Counterfeit Money Unit H 31.

 How can I recognise counterfeit banknotes?